 Aims

-The overarching aim of this thesis was to extend and deepen the current knowledge of user involvement in research on ageing and health, where users refers to representatives of older adults as well as other societal groups and actors with a direct or indirect interest in the research being conducted.
+The overarching aim of this thesis was to extend and deepen the current knowledge of user involvement in research on ageing and health.
+The term users refers to representatives of older adults as well as other groups and actors in society with a direct or indirect interest in the research conducted.

-Moreover to contribute strategies for involving users in future research on ageing and health.
+Moreover, to contribute to the development of strategies for involving users in research on ageing and health.

 The specific aims of the studies were as follows:

-Study I: Through usability testing with intended users, investigate the interest in and the potential usefulness and usability of a health-oriented app developed with the aim of supporting older people with cognitive impairment and their informal carers in everyday life.
+Study I: To investigate the interest in and the potential usefulness and usability of a health-oriented app developed with the aim of supporting older people with cognitive impairment and their informal carers in everyday life.

 Study II: To explore the awareness and attitudes to public involvement in research on ageing and health among older people in Sweden.

-Study III: Based on a Swedish Citizen Science initiative on housing accessibility targeting older adults and people with disabilities, investigate characteristics of participants, and changes in attitudes after participation.
+Study III: To investigate characteristics of participants, and changes in attitudes after participation in a national Citizen Science initiative on housing accessibility.

-Study IV: Through research circles with non-academic representatives and researchers, gain a better understanding of crucial variables for decision-making linked to the provision of accessible housing for the ageing population in Sweden.
+Study IV: To gain a better understanding of crucial variables for decision-making linked to the provision of accessible housing for the ageing population in Sweden.

 Methods

-To achieve the overarching aim, a combination of qualitative and quantitative methods were used.
+To achieve the overarching aim, a combination of qualitative and quantitative methods was used.
 The four studies stemmed from four different research projects that all involved or targeted users in different ways.

 Table 1 provides an overview of the studies included in the thesis.